Starting the Body Program

 If you decide to pay cash for your medication, costs are:

-This does not include the one time cost of lab testing or monthly Body Program membership fee.
+This does not include the monthly cost of the Body membership fee.
 To learn more about estimating medication costs, go to this section of your Body Program Guide.

 Some drug manufacturers offer savings cards that can help offset the price of the medication.
 Review the information in the link carefully to see if you're eligible for savings.